apache/spark/docs/hadoop-provided.md

 COPY /opt/hadoop3  $HADOOP_HOME
 ...

-#Set your SPARK_DIST_CLASSPATH.
-Note it uses the hadoop executable to get the jars path and cannot be used with an ENV statement.
-You may need to add additional paths manually to SPARK_DIST_CLASSPATH if you have other dependencies for example in /hadoop/tools/lib/*
+#Copy and use the Spark provided entrypoint.sh.
+It sets your SPARK_DIST_CLASSPATH using the hadoop binary in $HADOOP_HOME and starts the executor.
+If you choose to customize the value of SPARK_DIST_CLASSPATH here, the value will be retained in entrypoint.sh

-RUN export SPARK_DIST_CLASSPATH=$(hadoop classpath)
+ENTRYPOINT [ "/opt/entrypoint.sh" ]
 ...
 {% endhighlight %}